-The academies of the EU member states joined forces to establish the European Academies‘ Science Advisory Council (EASAC) in 2001.
-EASAC prepares statements, detailed reports and scientific publications for a general audience about issues relevant to society relating to energy, environment and biosciences for the EU institutions.
+The national academies of science of the EU member states joined forces in 2001 to establish the European Academies' Science Advisory Council (EASAC).
+Since then, EASAC has been preparing statements, reports and contributions for scientific journals on timely issues in the fields of energy, environment and biosciences.
+The proposals for the topics come from the scientific community itself or are suggested to EASAC by EU institutions.

 Deputy Head International Academy Networks (IAP, EASAC)